Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/guides/troubleshooting/sample-ratio-mismatch.md

 ## About this guide

 This guide provides a deep dive into the process of troubleshooting and debugging a sample ratio mismatch (SRM).
 This guide assumes that you're using the "end-to-end" Experiment product.
-However, you may apply some of the same debugging steps to experiments which have been set up in Experiment Results.
+However, you may apply some of these debugging steps to experiments which have been set up in Experiment Results.

 This page is ordered from most common cause to least common cause of an SRM.